 These hours demonstrate the minimum number of hours required to maintain certification as a Georgia State firefighter and maintain licensure as an EMT/Paramedic in the state of Georgia.
 In addition, all personnel are required to maintain applicable BLS, ACLS certifications for their provider level and certification in Hazmat -operations level.

 With our group of professionals, advancement within the fire department is highly competitive.
 Candidates for promotion are required to complete specific training courses for each promotional tier and promotional testing is typically offered every two years.

 Douglas County Fire Department Training Complex

 The Douglas County Fire Department Training Complex became operational in October 2009 and has been running strong ever since.
 This 10 acre, $1.3 million dollar training facility offers a full range of firefighting training from initial recruit school to advanced fire control classes.
 It is managed by the Douglas County Fire Department training division, and classes are always monitored by at least one safety officer.
-The complex was constructed utilizing the 2001 SPLOST funds, and was recently featured on the cover of the January/February edition “Georgia County Government” magazine.
-The complex occasionally offers courses to outside departments for a small fee, and these revenues are returned to the county’s general fund for reallocation.
+The complex was constructed utilizing the 2001 SPLOST funds, and has been featured on the cover of the January/February edition "Georgia County Government" magazine.
+The complex occasionally offers courses to outside departments.
 To date, courses that have been instructed include:

 - Live Fire Instructor